venegu/insty/README.md

 - [x] Hides navigation bar when swiping on the feed table view while simultaneously allowing the user to tap the status bar and scroll to the top and redisplaying the navigation bar, very similar to the actual Instagram app.
 - [x] Upon posting an image to parse the app segues back to the feed view and will display the recently added post and caption.
 - [x] Using a tap gesture to exit text field editing view.
+- [x] Adding refreshing upon pulling down the table view __NOTE:__ This feature is not pictured in the video walkthrough because I need someone else to compile my code and post a status for me to test this.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):